26 February 2021

 Andrew Nairne, Director, says: “Kettle’s Yard relies on the generous support of donors.
 Legacies like these enable us to care for the Kettle’s Yard House and collection, make special exhibitions, commission artists and composers, engage with local communities and organise activities for children and young people.”

-From these two gifts, a number of artworks will be sold at Cheffins’ Art & Design Auction, for the benefit of Kettle’s Yard.
-The sale will take place on 25 February 2021.
+From these two gifts, a number of artworks were sold at Cheffins’ Art & Design Auction, for the benefit of Kettle’s Yard.
+The sale took place on 25 February 2021.

-Brett Tryner, Director, Cheffins, says: “Kettle’s Yard will be selling some 36 artworks at the Cheffins Art & Design sale with the funds going towards continuing work producing exhibitions and events, caring for the collection and supporting artists.
+Before the sale, Brett Tryner, Director, Cheffins, said: “Kettle’s Yard will be selling some 36 artworks at the Cheffins Art & Design sale with the funds going towards continuing work producing exhibitions and events, caring for the collection and supporting artists.
 Kettle’s Yard represents one of the most important collections of modern and contemporary art in the country and we are delighted to have the opportunity to offer some of these incredibly significant items at auction.”